-Our results show that there are only marginal differences in the fixed effects $\beta_0$ and $\beta_1$ between the three models in both scenarios.
+Our results show that there are only marginal differences in the fixed effects $\beta_0$ and $\beta_1$ between the three models in all the scenarios.
 However, larger differences are observed for the hyperparameters of $\omega_1(\textbf{s})$.
-For example, in both scenarios the bias and RMSE of $\rho$ were smaller for model 1 compared to the other two models, but at the same time it produced estimates of $\rho$ with larger RMSE than the other two models.\\ \\ In this simulation study we have also explored the selection of the best model according to the comparison criteria DIC, WAIC and LMPL (See Section 3.4).
+For example, in the three scenarios the bias of $\rho$ was smaller for model 2 compared to the other two models, but at the same time it produced estimates of $\rho$ with larger RMSE than the other two models.\\ \\ In this simulation study we have also explored the selection of the best model according to the comparison criteria DIC, WAIC and LMPL (See Section 3.4).
 For each scenario, we computed the differences in each criterion between the model that generated the 100 datasets of the scenario and the other two models.
 The summaries of these differences are displayed in Figure \ref{simurescritcomp}.